The Doctrine of the Mean 中庸

 Sincerity is the Way of Heaven.
 Making oneself sincere is the Way of Man.
 If you can be perfectly sincere without effort, without concern regarding its attainment, and walk embracing the Middle Way, you are a sage.

 If you are working at making yourself sincere, you must find your goodness and hold fast to it.
 You must study it broadly, investigate it in detail, deliberate on it carefully, discern it clearly and practice it universally.
 Where there is a lack in your understanding, or your study has not yet reached the point where it is effective, don't just leave it.
 When there is something you have investigated, or investigated but not understood, don't just leave it.
+When there is something that you have considered, or have considered but have not fully grasped, just don't leave it.
 When there is something that you have not yet discerned, or discerned but not yet clarified, don't just leave it.
 When there is something you have not yet practiced, or have practiced, but not yet universally, don't just leave it.

 If someone else gets it in one try, I will try one hundred times.
 If someone else gets it in ten tries, I will try one thousand times.
 If you are able to follow this Way, then even if you are stupid, you will become enlightened.
 Even if you are weak, you will become strong.